EXHIBIT B DATA PRIVACY ADDENDUM

 Modeled after Version 2.0 of the Student Data Privacy Consortium's Model

-This DATA PRIVACY ADDENDUM (this "Data Privacy Addendum") is entered into by and between PARTNER SCHOOL (as defined in the related Program Agreement) and T.L.P.
-Education ("Summit Learning"), a California nonprofit public benefit corporation, having an address at 818 W. Seventh Street, Suite 930, Los Angeles, CA 90017, on the Effective Date (each of Summit Learning and Partner School, a "Party" and together the "Parties").
+This DATA PRIVACY ADDENDUM (this "Data Privacy Addendum") is entered into by and between PARTNER SCHOOL (as defined in the related Program Agreement) and Gradient Learning (formerly T.L.P.
+Education) ("Gradient Learning"), a California nonprofit public benefit corporation, having an address at 818 W. Seventh Street, Suite 930, Los Angeles, CA 90017, on the Effective Date (each of Gradient Learning and Partner School, a "Party" and together the "Parties").
 The Parties agree to the terms as stated herein.

 1. PURPOSE AND SCOPE